 The abrupt loss of income left him fighting for financial survival.
-In a panic, he got a credit card to help cover the interim, but he knew it was a bad idea.
+In a panic, he got a credit card to help in the interim, but he knew that was a bad idea.

-“I was having trouble sleeping when I lost the hours,” Watson told Consolidated Credit, a credit counseling service in Florida.
+“I was having trouble sleeping when I lost the hours,” Watson told Money Talks News.

 He’s not alone.

-A recent Federal Reserve Board survey indicates that nearly 1 in 4 households faced a financial crisis in the previous year.
+The Federal Reserve System’s latest annual report on the economic well-being of U.S. households indicates that 18 percent of households faced a financial crisis in 2015.
 The top financial hardship experiences were:

-In a “financial fragility” test, the Fed asked how people would handle a small-scale disruption that would require them to come up with $400.
-Just over half (53 percent) reported they could fairly easily pay $400 entirely using cash, money in their checking/savings account or on a credit card that they would pay in full at their next statement.
-But nearly half, the remaining 47 percent, said that they simply could not cover the expense (14 percent), would sell something (10 percent), would pay with a credit card that they pay off over time (18 percent), borrow from friends or family (13 percent), or use a payday loan (2 percent).
+The Federal Reserve asked how people would handle a disruption that would require them to come up with $400.
+Just over half (54 percent) reported they could fairly easily pay the expense entirely using cash, money in their checking/savings account or on a credit card that they would pay in full at their next statement.
+But nearly half, the remaining 47 percent, said they could not pay the expense or would borrow money or sell something to pay it.

 What can you do when an income emergency hits?
-Take these three crucial steps, says Money Talks News financial expert Stacy Johnson:
+Take these three crucial steps, says Money Talks News founder Stacy Johnson:

 Step 1: Assess your situation

-Take stock of your income, your bills and your savings.
-Create a baseline budget, the absolute minimum required for food, shelter, utilities and debt payments (such as auto loans or minimums due on credit cards).
+Take stock of your income, bills and savings.
+Create a baseline budget — the absolute minimum required for food, shelter, utilities and debts (such as auto loan payments or minimum balances due on credit cards).

 Step 2: Track your spending